227 – Administrative Leave Following Critical Incident

 III.
 Policy

-It is the policy of the Harris County Sheriff’s Office to promote the psychological wellbeing of our employees who have experienced critical incidents.
-As stated in our fifth core value, “Develop, encourage, and care for our Sheriff’s Office family”, it is important to recognize stress related to critical incidents can affect everyone differently.
-The Sheriff’s Office will provide Administrative Leave to help with the coping aspect of those experiences.
+It is the policy of HCSO to promote the psychological wellbeing of our employees who have experienced critical incidents.
+As stated in our fifth core value, “Develop, encourage, and care for our Sheriff’s Office family,” it is important to recognize that stress related to critical incidents can affect everyone differently.
+HCSO will provide Administrative Leave to help with the coping aspect of those experiences.

-There are three (3) general circumstances under which an employee is assigned this leave:
+There are three general circumstances under which an employee is assigned Administrative Leave:

-A. Per HCSO policy #501 section VII.H.1, following a use of force resulting in death or serious bodily injury, the employee will be assigned to Administrative Leave for a minimum of three days.
+A. Per Policy 501 — De-Escalation & Response to Resistance, section VII.H.1, following a use of force resulting in death or serious bodily injury, the employee will be assigned to Administrative Leave for a minimum of three days.
 Prior to returning to duty, the employee is required to attend a post-critical incident debriefing with a Behavior Health Division (BHD) Mental Health Provider, who may at that time extend the Administrative Leave for a set time.
-(HCSO Policy #418 sections II.B and III.B)
+See Policy 418 — Behavioral Health Division, sections II.B and III.B

 B. Following an incident not covered in Department Policy 501, if a supervisor, in communication with an employee and in consultation with BHD staff, determines that a Critical Incident has occurred, they may assign the employee to administrative status pending a required post-critical incident debriefing with a BHD Mental Health Provider, who may at that time extend the administrative status for a set time.